Indications for Soft-IVF

 Not all patients are good candidates for Soft-IVF.
-For some, the conventional In Vitro Fertilization or Donor Egg In Vitro Fertilization will be the most appropriate treatment option.
-It is our goal to help you select a treatment which will most likely, most expeditiously, and most economically result in a successful outcome.
+For some, conventional In Vitro Fertilization or Donor Egg In Vitro Fertilization will be the most appropriate treatment option.
+We will help you select a treatment that will most likely, most expeditiously, and most economically result in a successful outcome.

 The following list outlines treatment requirements related specifically to Soft-IVF:

 Compared with conventional In Vitro Fertilization, Soft-IVF commonly results in fewer eggs developing within the ovaries.
 It is important that the egg quality be sufficiently high.
-You must be must be 40 years or younger to be a candidate for the Soft-IVF treatment.
+You must be 40 years or younger by the start of Soft-IVF ovarian stimulation to be a candidate for the Soft-IVF treatment.

 You must have both ovaries, and there must be no ovarian cysts larger than 12 mm.

 Your menstrual cycle length must be between 21 and 35 days.
-Most women with irregular menstrual periods do not respond well to ovarian stimulation with the oral medications used in the Soft-IVF treatment.
+Most women with irregular menstrual periods do not respond well to Soft-IVF ovarian stimulation.

 You must have a normal number (10-24) of antral follicles (small dark circles within each ovary) on your initial ultrasound at Bay IVF.
-If your antral follicle count is outside of this range, your ovaries will likely not respond well to ovarian stimulation with the oral medication used in the Soft-IVF treatment, and conventional IVF will be a better option for you.
+If your antral follicle count is outside of this range, your ovaries will likely not respond well to Soft-IVF ovarian stimulation, and conventional IVF will be a better option for you.

-Your FSH (follicle stimulating hormone) and estrogen levels must indicate that your ovaries can respond to stimulation with oral medications: FSH must be 9.0 or less and estrogen level must be 50 or less.
+Your FSH (follicle stimulating hormone) and estrogen levels must indicate that your ovaries can respond to Soft-IVF stimulation: FSH must be 9.0 or less, and estrogen level must be 50 or less.

-Male partner’s semen must have a sufficient number of normal quality sperm.
+The male partner’s semen must have a sufficient number of normal-quality sperm.
 If sperm normal morphology is less than 5% or sperm total motility is less than 5%, conventional IVF, which typically results in a higher number of eggs available for fertilization, will be a better option for you.

-The IVF or Soft-IVF page provides additional information about the differences between conventional In Vitro Fertilization and Soft-IVF.
+The IVF or Soft-IVF page provides more in-depth information about the differences between conventional In Vitro Fertilization and Soft-IVF.

 Please use the following links for additional information about Soft-IVF and to request a consultation.